elaeon/dama_ml/docs/datasets.rst

 Datasets
 =====================================

 The datasets are files in pickle format with data divided in train, test and validation.
-If this data was transformed, information about it is added.
+If this data was preprocessed, information about it is added.

 For example.